Current Events

 They are conducting a longitudinal study on Ruddy Turnstones spanning 10 years to date which assesses changing migratory behaviour over time.
 LOCALS ARE WELCOME TO HELP.
 Read about the study here.

-A wonderful celebration at the inaugural event in April 2023 with music, art, food & wine, this event brought together some of Australia’s finest musicians for a series of spellbinding concerts.
+Wonderful celebrations in April 2023 and 2024 were so successful, we plan to make this an annual event.
+Events with music, art, food & wine, bring together some of Australia’s finest musicians for a series of spellbinding concerts.
 Founded and directed by the Bowerbird Collective, and generously supported by volunteers, artists and businesses.

 Winner of the Natural Environment Sustainability Award at the Australian Sustainable Communities, Tidy Towns Awards, the ‘Wings on King project’ was recognised for outstanding community’s achievements in adaptation to environmental change.